Phone:+1 307 363 1045

 Asian Soybean Oil market witnessed fluctuating price patterns throughout the said period.
 The market had a slow start given prices fell throughout the first half of Q3, as the supplies kept piling up amidst supply chain disruptions and freight disturbances.
 But as the transportation started normalizing and the consumer queries started seeing a rise in the market, soybean oil prices rose and remained on the inclined trajectory.
 However, it was only in the late Q4 when the demand stabilized leading to normalisation of prices.

 US Soybean Oil prices fluctuated throughout the second half of 2022.
 Contrary to the global market prices started high here as the trade blockages in Europe caused the potential customers to shift to US market.
 Hence, the US Soybean Oil prices rose rapidly in the first half of Q3.
-But as the other markets started opening up and diversification started, the demand started stabilizing causing the price trends for soybean oil to decline.
+But as the other markets started opening up and diversification started, the demand started stabilizing causing the price trend for soybean oil to decline.

 According to Procurement Resource, Soybean Oil prices are expected to remain fluctuating in the upcoming months given the current supply-demand dynamics.
 The highly erratic supply amid uncertain demands will strongly impact the edible oil market.